Mimmob07/simple-image-processing/README.md

-  reflect     Reflects the image horizontally blur        Sets rgb values to the average of the pixels around it edges       Aplies the sobel operator help        Print this message or the help of the given subcommand(s)
+  reflect     Reflects the image horizontally blur        Sets rgb values to the average of the pixels around it edges       Aplies the sobel operator edges-view  Uses a different technique to achieve the same result as edges help        Print this message or the help of the given subcommand(s)

 Options: